Demystifying the model minority complex

 YOU MAY be a good fit if you:

-• Are an Asian American psychotherapist, wellness practitioner, or space-holder
+• Are an Asian American psychotherapist, wellness practitioner, or space-holder who has been socialized as a model minority

-• Value decolonial, ancestral, spiritual, and Earth-honoring perspectives
+• Value decolonial, spiritual, ancestral, and Earth-honoring perspectives

 • Hunger for nuanced conversations about Asian American racialization